tkmagesh/Shell-React-Feb-2024/readme.md

 - Receive data & action dispatchers from Smart components and present them to the user
 ### Guideline
 - Fewer components & as many presentation components as required

+## Redux Middleware
+- Used to encapsulate any logic that is common across actions